rdhan4/Predictive-Pancreas/README.md

  **Accuracy as Metric:** Model evaluation is centered around the accuracy_score metric, allowing for a nuanced comparison of different algorithms.

- **End-to-End Workflow:** From data gathering to model deployment, the project covers all essential steps in developing a robust and scalable solution.
+ **End-to-End Workflow:** From data gathering to model Evaluation, the project covers all essential steps in developing a robust and scalable solution.

 ## Project Structure